noew/nurp6015fall15/README.md

 Resources
 ---------

-### Textbooks - SUBJECT TO CHANGE ###
+### Textbooks ###

 Most of the readings for the class are drawn from the following books.
-I have tried to use only free textbooks where possible.
 Successful completion of the course requires you to read some material that goes beyond what we discuss in class.

 - Diez, D., Barr, C. Çetinkaya-Rundel, M. (2014).
 Introductory Statistics with Randomization and Simulation.
 First Edition.
 Available free of charge at: [https://www.openintro.org/stat/textbook.php?stat_book=isrs](https://www.openintro.org/stat/textbook.php?stat_book=isrs).
+- Gelman, A., Hill, J. (2007).
+Data Analysis Using Regression and Multilevel/Hierarchical Models.
+Cambridge University Press.
+This book is ordered at the Campus book store.
 - Lander, J. P. (2014).
 R for everyone: Advanced Analytics and Graphics.
 Addison-Wesley.
-- Maindonald, J., Braun, J. W. (2010).
-Data Analysis and Graphics Using R. An Example-Based Approach.
-Third Edition.
-Cambridge University Press.
-- James, G. et al. (2013).
-An Introduction to Statistical Learning with Applications in R. Springer.
-Available free of charge at: [http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf)
+This book is useful to have, but not mandatory.

 There are thousands of books and other resources for learning statistical methods available on the internet.
 Some additional resources that may be useful include:

 - A more verbose introductory statistics book with very little mathematics: Field, A., Miles, J. & Field, Z. (2012).
 Discovering Statistics Using R.  SAGE Publications.
 - More on the different free/open-source software that are combined in reproducible research (R, Git, knitr, Latex): Gandrud, C. (2013).
 Reproducible Research with R and R Studio.
 CRC Press.
-- If you want to continue your studies of applied statistics, this is one of the best books: Gelman, A., Hill, J. (2007).
-Data Analysis Using Regression and Multilevel/Hierarchical Models.
+- Maindonald, J., Braun, J. W. (2010).
+Data Analysis and Graphics Using R. An Example-Based Approach.
+Third Edition.
 Cambridge University Press.
+- James, G. et al. (2013).
+An Introduction to Statistical Learning with Applications in R. Springer.
+Available free of charge at: [http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf)

 Certain readings will be posted on Canvas (please check this syllabus and your email for announcements.)